BlueOnionLabs/api-interview-question-spacex/README.md

 date_time = "2020-07-30 18:17:33"

 Get_All_Starlinks(launch_id, date_time)
-should give me back a list of objects (JSON, or Python objects...whichever is most convenient!) representing the starlink satellite positions at that <date_time> for the given <launch_id>
+This should give me back a list of objects (JSON, or Python objects...whichever is most convenient!) representing the starlink satellite positions at that <date_time> for the given <launch_id>